Why Securing Kubernetes Is Challenging but Critical

 - Apply Policies Based on Namespace: Apply different levels of security (

-) to different environments (e.g., prod
+restricted, baseline, privileged) to different environments (e.g., prod vs dev)

 - Prevent Dangerous Pod Configurations: Blocks pods that attempt to run as root or use privileged containers, reducing the risk of accidental or malicious escalations